EU response to the conflict in Yemen

 1) Political support, security and human rights

 The EU will continue to support and complement the efforts of the United Nations in achieving a peace settlement in Yemen.
-The EU pursues political consultations with all stakeholders, both in Yemen and in the region, with a view to complementing the efforts of the UN Special Envoy Martin Griffiths and push for the resumption of political negotiations.
+The EU pursues political consultations with all stakeholders, both in Yemen and in the region, with a view to complementing the efforts of the UN Special Envoy Martin Griffiths and push for the cessation of hostilities and the resumption of political negotiations.

 In a country that relies heavily on imports, the EU is backing UN-led efforts to facilitate the flow of commercial items and humanitarian aid into Yemen.
-In this regard, the EU has been among the top donors to the United Nations Verification and Inspection Mechanism (UNVIM) based in Djibouti.
-The EU's support to UNVIM was articulated in a Council Decision in August 2018 and is expected to be renewed for another year in October 2019.
+In this regard, the EU has been the top donor to the United Nations Verification and Inspection Mechanism (UNVIM), based in Djibouti.
+The EU's support to UNVIM was articulated in a Council Decision in August 2018 and was renewed until September 2020.

-Additionally, the EU pursues two security-related regional projects that include Yemen in their scope: the first one (€11 million) aims at enhancing law enforcement capacity on counterterrorism in line with human rights and the rule of law, and the second (€6 million) contributes to national and regional efforts to meet international standards on anti-money laundering (AML) and countering the financing of terrorism (CFT).
+Additionally, the EU is funding two security-related regional projects that include Yemen in their scope: the first one (€11 million) aims at enhancing law enforcement capacity on counterterrorism in line with human rights and the rule of law; and the second (€6 million) contributes to national and regional efforts to meet international standards on anti-money laundering (AML) and countering the financing of terrorism (CFT).

 The EU and its Member States have reaffirmed their support to accountability mechanisms in Yemen in view of achieving sustainable peace.
-In this context, the EU has supported the Group of Eminent Experts on Yemen established by the UN Human Rights Council.
+In this sense, the EU is actively examining avenues for transitional justice and reconciliation.
+Moreover, the EU has supported the Group of Eminent Experts on Yemen established by the UN Human Rights Council.
 It has called on all sides to cooperate with the Group and advocated for a reinforcement of the Group's mandate.

 2) Humanitarian aid

 The conflict in Yemen continues to fuel the world's largest humanitarian crisis.
 Yemen's humanitarian needs are enormous and most of its population is affected.
 According to the UN, 24.4 million people (over 80% of the population) are in need of humanitarian assistance, of which 14.4 million in acute need.
-Within this population, 20 million Yemeni suffer from severe food insecurity and 9.7 million people are in pre-famine situation – a 15% increase since last year.
-According to the UN, nearly 240.000 people are in famine conditions in different parts of the country.
+In terms of food security, acute needs are widespread, with a growing number of people – approximately 17 to 19 million – expected to be in urgent need of humanitarian assistance through September 2020.
+A risk of famine persists in Yemen.
+The conflict and its disproportionate economic consequences on civilians continue driving the largest and most acute food security emergency in the world.
 The situation could further deteriorate if restrictions to imports and obstructions to access persist, combined with a devaluation of the national currency.

 3) Development assistance